Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 • Optional: 2 stalks of celery, chopped ginger, grated turmeric

-1. Add all the ingredients to a large pot, crock pot or slow cooker.
+1. Add all the ingredients to a large pot, crock pot, or slow cooker.
 If in a pot, bring the mixture to a boil, skimming the “particulates” that rise to the top, then turn the heat down to a simmer.

-2. Cook for at least 10-12 hours, or until reduced by 1/3 or 1/2, leaving you with 6-8 cups of bone broth.
+2. Cook for at least 10-12 hours or until reduced by 1/3 or 1/2, leaving you with 6-8 cups of bone broth.
 Strain and use, or store in your freezer for later use.

 3. A fat layer may be on the top of the broth.
 Scoop the fat and throw it out before serving the broth to your pup.

-**Do not feed the cooked bones to your dog**
+Note: **Do not feed the cooked bones to your dog**

-Shake & Bake Mushrooms For Dogs
+2. Shake and Bake Mushrooms For Dogs

-This delightful recipe for dogs was created by Dr. Suzi Beber (2).
+This delightful recipe for dogs was created by Dr. Suzi Beber [3].

 • 1 cup cooked whole grain brown rice (cook 1 cup of rice in 3 cups filtered water)